All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What happens if you stop GLP-1 medications after losing weight?

 Most patients experience some weight regain after discontinuing GLP-1 medications, typically 5-15% of the weight lost.
-However, many maintain significant weight loss if they continue lifestyle modifications learned during treatment.
+But many maintain significant weight loss if they continue lifestyle modifications learned during treatment.
 Some patients choose to use medications intermittently or at reduced doses for long-term maintenance.

 How do you qualify for bariatric surgery through insurance?